FanniPutnoczki/IsaacPLUS/README.md

-# IsaacPLUS
+# I.S.A.A.C.
+## Intelligent Speaking Assistant And Computer
-Isaac is an open source smart home platform that enables you to automatize and control your house in an easy way.
+Isaac is an IoT smart home platform that enables you to automatize and control your house (or anything else you want) in an easy, voice-driven way.

 The main inspiration for this project was JARVIS from Iron Man, though it hasn't reached that level yet.
-The project is still in progress but it will be soon released.
+The project is still in progress but it will be released soon.

 ## Core Features ##
 * Easy to add new skills